KSanders7070/Clean_CRC_GEOJSON_PROPERTIES/README.md

 # Clean_CRC_GEOJSON_PROPERTIES
-Will remove all overwriting properties objects in each feature of a geojson constructed for CRC that is not a isDefault feature.
+Will remove all overwriting properties objects in each feature of a geojson constructed for CRC that is not an isDefault feature.
 The isDefaults will be placed at the beginning of the feature collection.

 For clarification: